 Even though Robinhood advertises itself as a “free” app, it still generates income through a process called payment for order flow.
 Essentially, when a person trades on the app, Robinhood sends that trade to a larger entity, which is able to leverage thousands of orders at once for a slight advantage.
 The larger entity then compensates Robinhood for the orders.

-The company also generates income from account interest and Robinhood Gold, which lets users trade on margin, make larger deposits and access professional reports from Morningstar.
-However, according to Fortune, payment for order flow is the primary form of revenue generation.
+The company generates the other 50 percent of its income from account interest and Robinhood Gold, which lets users trade on margin, make larger deposits and access professional reports from Morningstar.

 We’ve collected data and statistics on Robinhood, including its users, revenue, transactions and competition.
 Read on below to find out more.